Conj43/TitanBot/README.md

 ## Usage
 You'll need to upload a database in order to chat with TitanBot.
 You may use a SQLite database, or an API link to a database.
+Databases are opened in Read-Only mode, so no need to worry about data corruption.